 - Unit 3 – Practical Operation of CCTV equipment within the Private Security Industry

-In order to register on to this qualification, learners are required to meet the following entry requirements:
+To register for this qualification, learners are required to meet the following entry requirements:

-This qualification is approved for delivery to learners aged 16+.
+AGE RANGE: This qualification is approved for delivery to learners aged 16 and over.
 However, an SIA license cannot be applied for until the age of 18.